surrey-nlp/S3D/README.md

 ### Datasets

-SAD - We provide the Tweet IDs and the given sarcasm labels of 2340 manually annotated tweets collected observing #sarcasm hashtags
+SAD - We provide the Tweet IDs and the given sarcasm labels of 2340 manually annotated tweets which were collected observing the #sarcasm hashtag